 QSECworks to create new programs that will allow students to explore this multidisciplinary field, creating internship experiences for students, expanding research opportunities, and providing forums and presentation opportunities for students.
 The QSEC Student Speaker Series and group seminar series engage students to develop and showcase their research, get feedback from members of the Center, and to gain valuable communication experience.
 For questions about any of these opportunities, please contact Fangyu Cao (firstname.lastname@example.org) for additional information.

-New in Fall 2021, we have an MS program in QISE (link to information page).
+New in Fall 2021, we have a MS program in QISE.
 This MS concentration within the MS in Engineering and Applied Physics program is designed to be accessible to any student who has taken introductory physics and mathematics through linear algebra.
 Program information is available here.
 Please contact Jessica Rosenberg for additional information.

 We are working to create new programs that will allow students to explore this multidisciplinary field, creating internship experiences for students, and expanding multidisciplinary research opportunities.
 QSEC also provide forums, like our QSEC Student Speaker Series and research group seminars, for students to showcase their research, get feedback from members of the Center, and to gain valuable presentation experience.
 For questions about any of these opportunities, please contact Patrick Vora or correspondent team leads of the Computing, Materials, or Sensing groups.